drondeseries/pseuplex/README.md

 - ### Letterboxd Friends Reviews

 	Reviews from your letterboxd friends can be included alongside the RottenTomatoes reviews

+	**NOTE: In the newer mobile apps, Plex for some reason now fetches critics reviews from plex.tv instead of from your server, so this feature sadly no longer works for those apps.
+It's unclear if this is intentional or a mistake, but hopefully they will decide to fix this.**

 	![Letterboxd Friends Reviews](docs/images/letterboxd_friends_reviews.png)